playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 14B.
-Heroes: Presentational component delegating an output property to its presenter using a property reference.</figcaption>
+> Listing 14B.
+Heroes: Presentational component delegating an output property to its presenter using a property reference.

 In both of the alternatives in Listings 13A and 13B we remove the need for managing a subscription ourselves to connect the presenter's observable to the component's event emitter so we have removed the `OnInit` lifecycle hook.